00:00 - 23:59

 The story of Heinze and Baare

-The residents of the former town of Oberlahnstein, on the other hand, were known as “Heinze”.
-The “Heinz” was the community’s breeding bull and his shed, the so-called “Heinzebungert”, was situated at the Sal Tower.
-Between here and the river Lahn, where today’s harbour lies, was a large meadow.
-The town put this so-called “Heinze Meadow” at the disposal of the local farmer who looked after the “Heinz”.
-The farmers of the former town of Niederlahnstein were also obliged to take their cows to this bull.
-This gave rise to the saying “We’re going to the Heinze” – and that’s how the people of Oberlahnstein acquired their nickname.
+The residents of the former town of Oberlahnstein, on the other hand, are called the "Heinze".
+The "Heinz" is the town's bull.
+Its stable, known as the "Heinzebungert", was located at the Salturm.
+From there to the Lahn, where the harbor spreads today, was a large meadow.
+This Heinzewiese was provided by the town to the farmer who took care of the "Heinz".
+The farmers of the former town of Niederlahnstein also had to bring their cows to this bull, leading to the saying "Mir giehn bei die Heinze", which is how the residents of Oberlahnstein got their nickname.